noisrucer/vizta/README.md

 - If the user has submitted review before, the user will be blocked from making another review.
 The users are required to fill in every componenets that shows up in the visualization page.

+# 🚒 Report Bugs <a name="report-bugs"></a>

+The first version of **VIZTA** was released just a couple days ago so you might encounter some bugs and errors.

+We would greatly appreciate if you report them as raising `issues` then we will respond and update as soon as possible.

+# 💌 Contribute to the project <a name="contribution"></a>

+- If you have any new features wish were in VIZTA, please don't hesitate to raise issues.

+- If you wish to contribute to the project as a programmer, please first **open an issue** with the `feature` tag (title prefixed with `[Feat] description`) describing your suggested features.
+After getting approval from the maintainer, you can drop pull requests and we will review each of them carefully.